 No matter which approach you take, cleaning an area rug is almost always an exhausting, time-consuming chore.
-For this reason, most homeowners prefer to outsource their rug and carpet cleaning to a trusted company like Emerald Carpet Cleaning.
+For this reason, most homeowners prefer to outsource their rug and carpet cleaning to a trusted company like Emerald Carpet Cleaning with their affordable prices.

 Our insured and highly trained technicians will happily attend to your rug-cleaning needs while you enjoy a relaxing afternoon at St Stephen’s Green.
 Get in touch with us today and enjoy our transparent pricing and easy booking system.